hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 ## Calling Convention Hell (Adding Fields)
 Unfortunately for us, the compiler has decided to convert *every* single field function into a `__fastcall` -- some even beyond `__fastcall` and straight up breaking specification.

-As such.. to call the main function to add a field (`ConsoleObject::addField`), you have to call it in this manner:
+As such... to call the main function to add a field (`ConsoleObject::addField`), you have to call it in this manner:
 ```cpp
 void __fastcall ConsoleObject::addField(const char* in_pFieldname,
     const U32     in_fieldType,